Goodbye Sarah Palin, Hello Sean Parnell

 DAN BROSS: Sarah Palin left state office with 18 months to go in her term, and in her farewell speech said she stepped aside to avoid being a lame duck.
 Palin did not provide any direct clues to her political ambitions, but her speech highlighted issues that transcend Alaska.

-Ms. SARAH PALIN (Former Governor, Alaska): Be wary of accepting government largess.
+SARAH PALIN: Be wary of accepting government largess.
 It doesn't come free.
 And often, accepting it takes away everything that is free.

 BROSS: There was palpable buzz of celebrity in the air at Fairbanks Pioneer Park as thousands were on hand to see the outgoing governor.
 Dwayne Murray(ph), a tourist from Mansfield, Texas who was passing through Fairbanks on a motorcycle trip says he made it a point not to miss Palin.